nayeemmz/cmsc426Spring2021/hw2.md

 <a name='intro'></a>
 ## Introduction

 A linear combination of Gaussian distributions forms a superposition formulated as a probabilistic model known as a Gaussian Mixture Model.
 The purpose of this homework is to practice Gaussian Mixture Models (GMM).
+More specifically you are required to use GMM's to cluster 2D data that will be provided to you.

-Nao's training has two phases:
+There are two types of models that you will be building for this project:
-- Color Segmentation using Gaussian Mixture Model (GMM)
+- Data clustering using a single Gaussian Model.
-- Ball Distance Estimation
+- Data clustering using a Gaussian Mixture Model (GMM).

 <a name='problem'></a>
 ## What you need to do